dd0sxx/sapience/packages/protocol/src/predictionMarket/PredictionMarket_Usage_Examples.md

 1. **Maker places an order** using `placeOrder()` with specific terms
 2. **Takers browse available orders** and fill them using `fillOrder()`
-3. **Orders expire** after the specified deadline and can be cancelled
+3. **Orders expire** after the specified deadline and can be cancelled by makers at any time
 4. **When filled**, orders automatically create predictions that work the same as direct mint predictions

 ### Step 1: Ana Places a Limit Order